WaKeMaTTa/wakematta.github.io/my-pilgrimage.md

 Allow me to share with you all the CGMJCI congregations around the world that I’ve had the honor of attending.

-So far, I have visited 17 churches across four countries: France, Switzerland, Germany, and Italy.
+So far, I have visited 17 churches across five countries: France, Switzerland, Germany, Austria, and Italy.

 <div id="map" style="height: 500px;"></div>